robbie-maris/robbie-maris.github.io/_pages/cv.md

    * Formerly New Zealand Football and WaiBOP Football Federation
    * Train regularly and referee matches on Saturday and Sunday
    * Invited to referee at two international youth tournaments (Kanga Cup) in 2017 and 2018
+ * 2024-now: Student representative in the IOE at UCL
  * 2021-2023: Invited member of the University of Waikato Scholarships Committee (student representative)
  * 2016-2020: Other volunteering, including high-school tutoring, community events, football coaching and rubbish clean-ups